Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

 \subsubsection{Efficiency correction for energy dependence}

-Determining the detection efficiency vs.~frequency curve for tritium requires an additional step beyond the procedure described in \autoref{subsec:frequency_dependence} for $\mathrm{^{83m}Kr}$ data.
+Determining the detection efficiency vs.~frequency curve for tritium requires an additional step beyond the procedure for $\mathrm{^{83m}Kr}$ data.
 This is because the field-shifted $\mathrm{^{83m}Kr}$ data at different frequencies vary in $B$ but are fixed at an energy of 17.8\,keV, while electrons in the tritium spectrum experience the same $B$ but have varied kinetic energies.
-This energy dependence leads to a difference in radiated power and therefore in detection efficiency.
-The power coupled to the transporting $\mathrm{TE_{11}}$ mode is a function of both energy and magnetic field, as derived in \cite{Esfahani:2019mpr}:
+This leads to a difference in radiated power and therefore in detection efficiency.
+The power coupled to the transporting $\mathrm{TE_{11}}$ mode is a function of both frequency and energy, as derived in \cite{Esfahani:2019mpr}:

 where $Z_{11}$ is the $\mathrm{TE}_{11}$ mode impedance and $v_0$ is the magnitude of the electron's velocity.